homer0/projext/documents/projectConfiguration.md

 This setting can be used to specify a list of node modules you want to process on your bundle.

-For example, let's say you are using a library that exports a native `Class` that you are `extend`ing, but you are transpiling for a browser that doesn't support native `Class`es; you can add the name of the module on this setting and projext will include it on its bundling process and transpile it if needed.
+For example, let's say you are using a library that exports a native `Class` that you are `extend`ing, but you are transpiling for an environment that doesn't support native `Class`es; you can add the name of the module on this setting and projext will include it on its bundling process and transpile it if needed.

 > At the end of the process, those names are converted to regular expressions, so you can also make the name a expression, while escaping especial characters of course.

+#### `excludeModules`
+> Default value: `[]`

+This setting can be used to specify a list of modules that should never be bundled.
+By default, projext will exclude all the dependencies from the `package.json`, but if you import modules using a sub path (like `colors/safe` instead of `colors`), you need to specify it on this list so the build engine won't try to put it inside the bundle it.

 #### `runOnDevelopment`
 > Default value: `false`